 When my husband and I were dating, he wooed me with food, specifically with his baking.
-One of the first things he made during our early ears was focaccia.
-It was love at first bite.
+One of the first things he made during our early years was focaccia pugliese.

 I had focaccia before that day, I’m sure of it, but I was shocked that he made it by himself, and from scratch; that was the day I knew I truly loved…focaccia.

 The recipe below makes one thick and poofy focaccia that’s lighter than it looks thanks to the velvety olive oil and creamy potatoes.

-- 1 cup room-temperature mashed potatoes (we use instant potatoes if we don’t have “real” potatoes on hand)
+- 1 cup room-temperature mashed potatoes we use instant potatoes if we don’t have “real” potatoes on hand

 - 1 1/2 tsp active dry yeast

-- 1/4 cup water, warm
+- 1/4 cup water warm

-- 1 cup water, room temperature
+- 1 cup water room temperature

-- 3-4 Tbs extra-virgin olive oil, divided
+- 3-4 Tbs extra-virgin olive oil divided

 - 3 3/4 cup all-purpose flour